angular/angular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/module.png" alt="Component" class="left">

 Angular apps are modular and Angular has its own modularity system called _NgModules_.
 An NgModule is a container for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
-It can contain components, services, and other code files whose scope is defined by the containing module.
+It can contain components, service providers, and other code files whose scope is defined by the containing module.
 It can import functionality that is exported from other modules, and export selected functionality for use by other modules.

  Every Angular app has at least one NgModule class, [the _root module_](guide/bootstrapping "Bootstrapping"), which is conventionally named `AppModule` and resides in a file named `app.module.ts`.
 You launch your app by *bootstrapping* the root module.
 While a small application might have only one module, most apps have many more _feature modules_.